-If you pick up your child before the end of the school day, you are required to sign the student out in the Early Release process with the front receptionist.
-You must adhere to the guidelines for Early Release in this handbook.
+If you pick up your child before the end of the school day, you are required to sign the student out in the Early Release Sign-out book located at the front receptionist desk.

 People In the Building

 For the safety and security of all, loitering, roaming, or congregating throughout the building is prohibited.
 Students must remain in designated areas as directed by school personnel.
 Students choosing not to remain in designated areas but are congregating or roaming throughout the school may be subject to disciplinary consequences.